 2.1.
 Materials

-KU812 cell line were sourced from the American Type Culture Collection (ATCC)

-RPMI-1640 media and Foetal Bovine Serum (FBS) were purchased from Sigma Aldrich (Dorset, UK).
-KU812 cell-line sourced from Public Health England (Salisbury, UK).
-Used as comparators, within the study, Doxil and unloaded formulations (Doxebo) were a kind gift from Sabrina Gioria and Luigi Calzolai.
+KU812 cell line were sourced from the American Type Culture Collection (ATCC).RPMI-1640 media and Foetal Bovine Serum (FBS) were purchased from Sigma Aldrich (Dorset, UK).
 Cobra Venom Factor (CVF) was purchased from Avanti (Alabaster, USA).
 Antibodies for flow cytometry were purchased from Miltenyi Biotec (Germany), and the MicroVue iC3b EIA was from Quidel (USA).
 Anaphylatoxins C3a and C5a were purchased from R&D Systems (Oxford, UK).
 Phorbol-12-myristate-13-acetate was purchased from Invivogen (Toulouse, France).
 Calcium Ionophore was purchased from Merck Life Science Limited (Dorset, UK).
+Used as comparators, within the study, Doxil and unloaded formulations (Doxebo) were a kind gift from Sabrina Gioria and Luigi Calzolai.

-Liposome variants were provided by Yvonne Perrie and Burcu Eryilmaz of Strathclyde University (Scotland).
+Unloaded liposome variants with varying levels of PEGylation and cholesterol: DSPC ratio, were provided by Yvonne Perrie and Burcu Eryilmaz of Strathclyde University (Scotland).
+These liposome varients are formulated from the same components (DSPC, DSPE-PEG2000, and cholesterol) as the Doxil/Doxebo formulations.
 1,2-distearoyl-sn-glycero-3-phosphocholine (DSPC) and 1,2-distearoyl-sn-glycero-3-phosphoethanolamine-N- [methoxy (polyethylene glycol)-2000] (DSPE-PEG2000) were obtained from Lipoid (Ludwigshafen, Germany).
 Cholesterol (Chol) were bought from Sigma-Aldrich (St. Louis, MO, USA).
 Phosphate-buffered saline tablets (PBS pH 7.4) were gained from Oxoid Ltd. (Basingstoke, UK).

 2.2.
 Liposome Production